Discovery of energy landscapes towards optimized quantum transport: Environmental effects and long-range tunneling: Optimal Energy Landscapes in three-site systems

-The analysis of the coherent case in Fig. \ref{fig:3sitenoenv} provides three key guidelines for optimizing transport: (i) In the absence of environmental effects there are many solutions (energy profiles) that are near optimal.
-These solutions cover a wide range of values for the intermediate level, $\varepsilon_2$. (ii) When multiple pathways are allowed due to next-nearest-neighbor tunneling, destructive interference effects appear when all energies are near resonance.
+The analysis of the coherent case in Fig. \ref{fig:figure2} provides three key guidelines for optimizing transport: (i) In the absence of environmental effects there are many solutions (energy profiles) that are near optimal.
+These solutions cover a wide range of values for the intermediate level, $\varepsilon_2$. (ii) When multiple pathways are allowed due to next-nearest-neighbor tunneling, destructive interference effects appear when non-neighboring sites' energies are near resonance.
 To suppress these interference effects and achieve high flux, the intermediate level needs to be detuned from the entry and exit sites.
-That is, $|\varepsilon_2|\gg |\varepsilon_1|$, $|\varepsilon_3|$ promotes transport. (iii) The existence of multiple pathways, together with the openness of the system due to leakage, $\gamma_l\neq0$, breaks the symmetry of the energy profile with respect to $\varepsilon_2$, see Fig. \ref{fig:3sitenoenv}(d).
+That is, from Eq. (\ref{eq:analgad0}) we see that, under the assumption of $J_2\ll J_1$, either setting $\varepsilon_2<0$ or $\varepsilon_2>J_1^2/J_2$ promotes transport. (iii) The existence of multiple pathways, together with the openness of the system due to leakage, $\gamma_l\neq0$, breaks the symmetry of the energy profile with respect to $\varepsilon_2$, see Fig. \ref{fig:figure2}(d).